gitter-badger/specs-2/README.md

   experiences has been obtained, the specification is moved to **Standard** maturity level.
-Besides its RFC number, specifications in this maturity level also gets a STD number in the format of `std-$number`.
+Besides its RFC number, specifications in this maturity level also gets a STD number in the format of `std-$number-$feature`.
 Specifications may continue to evolve or be replaced by newer specifications.

 The current editor is `Wei Tang <hi@that.world>`.